Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference: Supplemental Material

 \subsection{Prior}

-In this and the following two sections, we describe the prior, likelihood and Posterior in our Bayesian analysis.
-Our RMF model have 12 parameters.
-We fixed the $\delta$, $\omega$ and $\rho$ meson masses, $m_\delta=980$ MeV, $m_\omega=782.5$ MeV and $m_\rho=763$ MeV as in many FSU type models, leaving us with 9 free parameters. $\sigma$ meson mass is a free parameter with uniform distribution $[450,550]$ MeV.
-We also take uniform prior in SNM properties $n_s$, $BE$, $M^*$ and $K$, see Table \ref{tab:prior}.
-These 4 bulk nuclear properties can be mapped to 4 isoscalar coupling constant, as in \cite{Chen_2014}, except for $\omega$ meson self-coupling $\zeta_{\omega}$ which take flat distribution $[0,0.03]$.
-Isovector sector is governed by $g_\delta$, $g_\rho$ and $\Lambda_{\omega\rho}$ which can be mapped to symmetry energy properties $S_\mathrm{V}$ and $L$, assuming a flat distribution of $g_\delta \in [0,1500]$. $S_\mathrm{V}$ take uniformly prior while $L$ is uniformly distributed in $[L^-,L^+]$.
-Because $L^-$ and $L^+$ are not fixed but determined by other parameters.
-And flat distributions of these parameters finally result in a non-flat prior distribution of L,

 In this and the following two sections, we describe the prior, likelihood, and posterior in our Bayesian analysis.
 Our RMF model has 12 parameters.
-We fixed the $\delta$, $\omega$, and $\rho$ meson masses at $m_\delta=980$ MeV, $m_\omega=782.5$ MeV, and $m_\rho=763$ MeV, as in many FSU-type models, leaving us with 9 free parameters.
-The $\sigma$ meson mass is a free parameter with a uniform distribution in the range $[450,550]$ MeV.
-We also take a uniform prior for the symmetric nuclear matter (SNM) properties $n_s$, $BE$, $M^*$, and $K$, as shown in Table \ref{tab:prior}.
-These 4 bulk nuclear properties can be mapped to 4 isoscalar coupling constants, as in \cite{Chen_2014}, except for the $\omega$ meson self-coupling $\zeta_{\omega}$, which takes a flat distribution in the range $[0,0.03]$.
-The isovector sector is governed by $g_\delta$, $g_\rho$, and $\Lambda_{\omega\rho}$, which can be mapped to the symmetry energy properties $S_\mathrm{V}$ and $L$, assuming a flat distribution of $g_\delta$ in the range $[0,1500]$. $S_\mathrm{V}$ takes a uniform prior, while $L$ is uniformly distributed in $[L^-,L^+]$.
+We fixed the $\delta$, $\omega$, and $\rho$ meson masses at $m_\delta=980$ MeV, $m_\omega=782.5$ MeV, and $m_\rho=763$ MeV, as in many FSU-type models \cite{Chen_2014}, leaving us with 9 free parameters.
+The $\sigma$ meson mass is a free parameter with a uniform distribution in the range $[450,550]$ MeV, corresponding to mass of $f_0(500)$\cite{tanabashi2018review}.
+We also take a uniform prior for the symmetric nuclear matter (SNM) properties $n_s$, $B$, $M^D$, and $K$, as shown in Table \ref{tab:prior}.
+These 4 bulk nuclear properties can be mapped to 4 isoscalar coupling constants, as in \cite{Chen_2014}, except for the $\omega$ meson self-coupling $\zeta_{\omega}$, which takes a flat distribution in the range $[0,0.03]$ , since $\zeta_{\omega}>0.03$ is suppressed by astronomical observations \cite{huang2024constraining}, particularly due to the maximum-mass constraint.
+The isovector sector is governed by $g_\delta$, $g_\rho$, and $\Lambda_{\omega\rho}$, which can be mapped to the symmetry energy properties $S_\mathrm{V}$ and $L$, assuming a flat distribution of $g_\delta$ in the range $[0,1500]$, covering higtest value in DINO models\cite{reed2024density}. $S_\mathrm{V}$ takes a uniform prior, while $L$ is uniformly distributed in $[L^-,L^+]$.
 Because $L^-$ and $L^+$ are not fixed but determined by other parameters, the flat distributions of these parameters result in a non-flat prior distribution of $L$:

 $L^-$ is a physical bound beyond which the quadratic formula for mapping $L$ to $\Lambda_{\omega\rho}$ has no solution \cite{Chen_2014}. $L^+$ can be solved by setting $\Lambda_{\omega\rho}=0$, so that $L<L^+$ corresponds to $\Lambda_{\omega\rho}>0$, ensuring that $\beta$-equilibrium matter remains neutron-rich ($n_p<n_n$) at high density.
 Positive $\Lambda_{\omega\rho}$ is introduced to reduce the symmetry energy, similar to the positive $\zeta_{\omega}$, which serves to reduce the SNM energy.
 Thus, we take $\Lambda_{\omega\rho}=0$ as our natural upper bound for the symmetry energy slope in the RMF model.